 - Health care quality.

-Finally, our 2015 ranking was designed to better reflect popular opinion.
-We surveyed the public about which factors were most important when deciding where to retire.
+Finally, our 2016 ranking was designed to reflect popular opinion by weighting the statistics according to what seniors think is most important when it comes to retirement, based on survey data we collected last year.
 The responses were woven into our ranking; factors that were more popular on the survey were given a greater weight than others.

 How you should use it

-Our latest retirement survey found that 60 percent of you want to move when you hit retirement.
+Our retirement survey last year found that 60% of you want to move when you hit retirement.
 This ranking is primarily for you.

 Consider our list a starting point in a conversation about where to find the perfect place.
 It'll show you the relevant statistics you ought to consider before making a decision.